nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### Nuxeo Configuration

+The ARender connector relies on the JWT authentication.
+You need to define a secret `nuxeo.jwt.secret` in your `nuxeo.conf` to enable it.

 You can change ARender previewer URL used by Nuxeo to open ARender session by setting `arender.server.previewer.host` in your `nuxeo.conf` (default value if `http://localhost:8080`).

 ### ARender Previewer Configuration